1970s Magnetic Table Lamp

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 For this setup a reflector spot light was used.

 Manufacturer: To be appraised.

 Other versions: Made in several colours.

 This lamp is in all probability produced in Germany.
 On the back of the globe is printed: “0,5 meter abstand zu brennbaren materialien”.
 0.5 meter distance to combustible materials.
-It can be used as a table lamp or a wall lamp.
+It can be used as a table lamp, picture light or wall lamp.
 A recess for a hook is provided.
-All the electric parts are made by BJB.
+All the electric parts were made by BJB.

 The BJB company was founded in 1867 and started with petroleum lighting.
 The company still exists.
 Today they produce LED lamps, terminal blocks and connectors, lamp holders for conventional lighting and switches.
 They are active in the whole world.
 BJB GmbH & Co.
 KG is located on Werler Strasse 1, 59755, Arnsberg, Germany.